 Natural Sea Sponge

-Known for their excellent absorption rate and durable, pliable, soft texture.
+Sea sponges are known for their excellent absorption rate and durable, soft texture.

 While the size and soft texture of this sponge made it a little unwieldy for doing dishes, we were impressed with the versatility of this sponge.
 If it’s a little too large for your job, you can cut it in half without damaging the sponge.